appgate/conkolla/README.md

     ]
 ```

+## Conkolla in a deployment
+If you are intending to use ck in a deployment, we recomend:
+- Follow the principle of least privilege:
+  - API account: define an admin role which restricts to the operations and objects needed for the purpose (see next chapter).
+- Does it require read-only?
+  - If so launch ck with the flags: `-getOnly` to limit upstream calls to GET only method.
+- Are you using it for monitoring only?
+  - If so launch ck with the flags: `-getOnly` and `whiteListMonitoring`.
+- Do you need access to ck from the public?
+  - Put a reverse proxy infront with a proper TLS setup.
+  - Use basic auth on the reverse proxy.
+  - Optionally use basic auth on ck -- if you use prometheus to scrape it locally, you might not need ck running on basic auth.

+### API user for prometheus/monitoring
+The api account does not need more privileges than:
+- **View** all **Appliances**
+- **View** all **Global settings**
+- **Check Status** all **Appliances**

+The following is only needed if you fetch admin messages:
+- **View** all **Admin messages**

 ## Connect to a Controller
 At this stage you will need to have a user with admin permission and privileges to read or write AppGate objects.
 For more information read:
 * [SDP Help > rest api](https://sdphelp.appgate.com/adminguide/rest-apis.html)